 1. Have some fun!

 You have likely worked hard all of your life, it is time for you to relax and reap the benefits of your labors, whether you are working or retired.
 Take time to enjoy life.
 Go somewhere you have never been before.
 It doesn’t have to be far away.
 Museums, parks, or events are always available.
 Communing with nature can be uplifting.
-I do know that some have lost much of their mobility.
-In which case you may enjoy listening to e-books; watching Netflix or cable TV; taking on-line courses in whatever interests you; going through pictures, playing games or putting jigsaw puzzles together.
+When you have lost a lot of mobility, you may enjoy listening to e-books; watching Netflix or cable TV; taking on-line courses in whatever interests you; going through pictures, playing games or putting jigsaw puzzles together.
 There are a multitude of things we older people can do if we are not as mobile as we once were.

 2. Have a Dream or Goal